Overview of figure generation using the Illustration Editor

 Background

 The Illustration Editor is where figures (also known as Illustrations) are dynamically designed, created, modified, and exported in a Cytobank experiment.
-Illustrations can be used throughout your analysis process after scaling and compensation has been done, to visualize and ultimately communicate your findings.
+Illustrations can be used throughout your analysis process after scaling and compensation have been done to visualize and ultimately communicate your findings.

-The Illustration Editor works optimally with data after you have annotated files with Sample tags to designate experimental variables, such as individual, conditions, sample type or any custom variable, termed a “dimension”.
-Sample tags become variables for configuring an Illustration.
+The Illustration Editor works optimally with data after you have annotated files with sample tags to designate experimental variables, such as individual, conditions, gating groups, sample type or any custom variable, termed a dimension.
+Sample tags become variables for configuring an illustration.
 These variables can be toggled on or off and rearranged dynamically to build and modify a plot layout.
-This allows one to work above the level of FCS file names and instead use the scientific variables that were present in the experiment, to build a layout.
+This allows you to work above the level of FCS file names and instead use the scientific variables that were present in the experiment to build a layout.
+You can also filter FCS files based on the sample tags associated with them.

-Cytobank automatically generates several basic Sample tags, such as FCS file names, channels, and populations after an experiment is created.
+The Cytobank platform automatically generates several basic dimensions, such as FCS files, channels, gating groups and populations after an experiment is created.
 You can continue your analysis using those basic experimental variables if additional experimental variables aren’t available.

 Cytobank Illustration Editor Video